Here's some additional text about FAQs

 How long does it take to set up?

-Setting up your subscription takes a matter of minutes.
 There is no need to install anything on your computer, only the volunteer app needs to be downloaded.

 Do I need technical support?

 Once it’s set up, Twine should need very little technical support.
 If you do have any questions, please contact our technical team at email@example.com